To compute orientations of Morse flow trees in Legendrian contact homology: The sign v

 \subsection{Definition of \texorpdfstring{$\sigma_{\Sw^-}$}{s}}

-Similar to the case of negative 2-valent vertices we have one sub flow tree $\Gamma'_1$ which has $p$ as a special positive puncture, and again we can cut $\Gamma'_1$ a bit earlier, at a special puncture $p_1$.
-The sign of $p$ depends only on the parity of the Maslov index of $p_1$ and data from the incoming tree, as follows.
+Similar to the case of negative 2-valent vertices we have one sub flow tree $\Gamma'_1$ which has $p$ as a special positive puncture, and again we can cut $\Gamma'_1$ a bit later, at a special puncture $p_1$.
+See Figure \ref{fig:glueswichp}.
+The sign of $p$ is defined as follows.

 First, we have a function